-The University of Northern British Columbia is responsible for the preparation of the consolidated financial statements and has prepared them in accordance with Section 23.1 of the Budget Transparency and Accountability Act of the Province of British Columbia and the Restricted Contribution Regulation 198/2011 issued pursuant to it.
-The regulations require financial statements to be prepared in accordance with the standards of the Canadian Public Sector Accounting Board except that the contributions received or receivable by the University for the purpose of acquisition of tangible capital assets are accounted for as deferred capital contributions as described in note 2a of the consolidated financial statements.
-The consolidated financial statements present the consolidated financial position of the University as at March 31, 2023 and the consolidated results of its operations and its consolidated cash flows for the year ended March 31, 2023.
+The consolidated financial statements of the University of Northern British Columbia (the University) have been prepared by management in conformity with Section 23.1 of the Budget Transparency and Accountability Act of the Province of British Columbia and the Restricted Contribution Regulation 198/2011 issued pursuant to it.
+The regulations require financial statements to be prepared in accordance with the standards of the Canadian Public Sector Accounting Board except that the contributions received or receivable by the University for the purpose of acquisition of tangible capital assets are accounted for as deferred capital contributions as described in note 2(a) of the consolidated financial statements.
+The consolidated financial statements present the consolidated financial position of the University as at March 31, 2024 and the consolidated results of its operations and its consolidated cash flows for the year ended March 31, 2024.

-In fulfilling its responsibilities and recognizing the limits inherent in all systems, the University has developed and maintains a system of internal controls designed to provide reasonable assurance that University assets are safeguarded from loss and that the accounting records are a reliable basis for the preparation of consolidated financial statements.
+In fulfilling its responsibilities and recognizing the limits inherent in all systems, management has developed and maintains a system of internal controls designed to provide reasonable assurance that University's assets are safeguarded from loss and that the accounting records are a reliable basis for the preparation of consolidated financial statements.

-The Board of Governors carries out its responsibility for review of the consolidated financial statements and oversight of Management's performance of its financial reporting responsibilities principally through its Audit and Risk Committee.
+The Board of Governors carries out its responsibility for review of the consolidated financial statements and oversight of management's performance of its financial reporting responsibilities principally through its Audit and Risk Committee.

 With the exception of employee group representatives, members of the Audit and Risk Committee are neither officers nor employees of the University.

-The Committee meets with Management and the external auditors to discuss the results of audit examinations and financial reporting matters.
-The external auditors have full access to the Audit and Risk Committee, with and without the presence of Management.
+The Committee meets with management and the external auditors to discuss the results of audit examinations and financial reporting matters.
+The external auditors have full access to the Audit and Risk Committee, with and without the presence of management.

-The consolidated financial statements for the year ended March 31, 2023 have been reported on by KPMG LLP.
-The Independent Auditor's Report outlines the scope of the examination and provides the firm's opinion on the consolidated statements.
+The consolidated financial statements for the year ended March 31, 2024 have been reported on by KPMG LLP.
+The Independent Auditor's Report outlines the scope of the examination and provides the firm's opinion on the consolidated financial statements.

-Rahim Somani, CPA, CA Vice President, Finance & Administration Kiran Kullar, CPA, CA Interim Director of Finance
+Rahim Somani, CPA, CA

+Vice President, Finance & Administration

+Kiran Kullar, CPA, CA Director of Finance